stashed/docs/docs/setup/install/stash/index.md

 - **Installing on GKE cluster**: To install Stash on your GKE cluster, please check the requirements [here](https://stash.run/docs/{{< param "info.version" >}}/setup/install/troubleshoting/#installing-in-gke-cluster).
 - **NFS volume**: If you are willing to use NFS volume as a backend, you need to customize the Stash installation like [here](https://stash.run/docs/{{< param "info.version" >}}/setup/install/troubleshoting/#configuring-network-volume-accessor).

-## Get a Trial License
+## Get a Free Trial License

-In this section, we are going to show you how you can get a **30 days trial** license for Stash Enterprise edition.
+In this section, we are going to show you how you can get a free **30 days trial** license for Stash.
 You can get a license for your Kubernetes cluster by going through the following steps:

-- At first, go to [AppsCode License Server](https://license-issuer.appscode.com/?p=stash-enterprise) and fill up the form.
+- At first, go to [AppsCode License Server](https://appscode.com/issue-license?p=stash) and fill up the form.
 It will ask for your Name, Email, the product you want to install, and your cluster ID (UID of the `kube-system` namespace).
 - Provide your name and email address. **You must provide your work email address**.
-- Then, select `Stash Enterprise Edition` in the product field.
+- Then, select `Stash` in the product field.
 - Now, provide your cluster ID.
 You can get your cluster ID easily by running the following command:

 ```bash